Labpur railway station

 Labpur railway station is an important railway station in Ahmadpur–Katwa line under Howrah railway division of Eastern Railway zone.
-It is situated beside State Highway 6 at Labhpur of Birbhum district in the Indian state of West Bengal..The railway station is the gateway to the Fullara Maa Shaktipeeth Temple, one of the 51 shakti peethas in India.
+It is situated beside State Highway 6 at Labhpur of Birbhum district in the Indian state of West Bengal.
+The railway station is the gateway to the Fullara Maa Shakta pitha Temple, one of the 51 Shakta pithas in India.
 It also connects to Tarashankar's homeland and the Hansuli Bank area.

 History

 Ahmedpur–Katwa narrow-gauge railway line connecting Ahmedpur and Katwa was established on 29 September 1917 by McLeod's Light Railways.
 Indian Railways had taken over the operation of this narrow-gauge railway from McLeod and Company in 1966.
 After closing this track in 2013 the railway section was converted into broad gauge in 1917.
 The conversion work started in 2013 and was completed in early 2017.
 The track including Labpur railway station was reopened for the public on 24 May 2018.